sergunchik/ementas/rs-en.md

  7. **Applications of the Euler characteristic**:
 	The Euler characteristic and meromorphic forms.
 	Applications:
-	 the Riemann-Hurwitz formula,
+	 the Riemann--Hurwitz formula,
-	 the degree-genus formula,
+	 the degree--genus formula,
 	 real structures and Harnack's bound,
 	 modular curves.
 - III Deeper Theory
  8. **Meromorphic Functions and the Main Theorem for Compact Riemann Surfaces** Consequences of the Main Theorem.
-	The Riemann-Roch formula.
+	The Riemann--Roch formula.
  9. **Proof of the Main Theorem**:
 	Discussion and motivation.
 	The Riesz Representation Theorem.